luslab/oz-bulk-rnaseq/C. QC on sequencing files.md

 Each test will either = pass; warn; or fail.
 Fail is expected in some cases and does not mean the sequencing needs repeated.

-make a folder to store the results: `mkdir fastqc_results` run FastQC on each sequencing file: `fastqc SRR5* -o fastqc_results/` if there are many fastq files needing FastQC then speed up by running as `sbatch`: `sbatch -N 1 -c 8 --mem 32 --wrap="fastqc SRR5* -o fastqc_results/"`
+make a folder to store the results: `mkdir fastqc_results` run FastQC on each sequencing file: `fastqc SRR* -o fastqc_results/` if there are many fastq files needing FastQC then speed up by running as `sbatch`: `sbatch -N 1 -c 8 --mem 32 --wrap="fastqc SRR5* -o fastqc_results/"`

 Look at the results: `ls fastqc_results/ERR458493_fastqc/`